 Dimenhydrinate has antiemetic but not prokinetic effects.
 Therefore, dimenhydrinate is only a second-line treatment for migraine attacks, unless the sedative side effect is desired.
 Dimenhydrinate is available as coated tablets, syrup, chewable tablets, suppositories, and for intravenous and injectable administration.

-In 2012 I took 7 drops twice a day for several days because of stomach pain.
-What happened to me then was much, much worse than the stomach pain.
-I had extreme movement disorders.
-It was as if a force was pulling me down and I was lying on the floor.
-When I wanted to get into the car, I was “pulled” down next to the car door.
-For three weeks I only went to work by train.
-When I sat in the chair, I was “pulled” to the side, as if I were sitting on the plane during takeoff.
+I was so relieved when I heard the drops had been withdrawn from the market.
+In 2012, I took seven drops twice a day for several days because of stomach pain.
+What happened to me afterward was much, much worse than the stomach pain.
+I had extreme motor disturbances.
+It was as if a force was pulling me downwards and I was lying on the floor.
+When I tried to get into the car, I was "pulled" down next to the car door.
+For three weeks after that, I only took the train to work.
+When I sat down, I was "pulled" to the side, as if I were sitting in a plane during takeoff.
 My colleagues were shocked.
-I didn't feel dizzy, it wasn't like having low blood pressure.
-Every day I took these drops I had such “attacks”.
-It was so terrible.
-I would never take MCP drops again.
-I don't know what the current change is like, but I only took 7 drops and had these extreme side effects.
-Ingrid Brieden
+I wasn't dizzy, nor did it feel like low blood pressure.
+On every day I took these drops, I had these "attacks."
+It was awful.
+I would never, ever take MCP drops again.
+I don't know how it is with the current version, but I only took seven drops and had these extreme side effects.

 MCP is a very good medication!!!

-What Sarina writes here is nonsense because logically you always have to assume that you will get side effects from an overdose and that has nothing to do with the concentration of the active ingredient!
+What Sarina is writing here is nonsense, since logically you always have to assume that you'll experience side effects with an overdose, and that has nothing to do with the concentration of the active ingredient!
+Anyone who can read the package insert is clearly at an advantage.

-Anyone who can read the package leaflet here has a clear advantage.
-In my opinion, taking these drops off the market was the worst decision that could have been made because it was the only medication that really did what it promised and for me without any side effects!
+Taking these drops off the market was, in my opinion, the worst decision that could have been made, as it was the only medication that truly delivered on its promises, and for me, without any side effects whatsoever!

 Finally!!!!!!